rhaylee250/blockchain-ai-agent-project/README.md

 1. **Python 3.x** – For backend operations and AI integration.
 2. **Node.js** and **npm** – For managing blockchain interactions.
-3. **Ethereum Wallet** – MetaMask or any other wallet to interact with Ethereum.
+3. **Solana Wallet** – Phantom or any other wallet to interact with Solana.
 4. **Twitter Developer Account** – To access Twitter API keys.